LuuppiChan/luupycards/README.md

 6. Open the app from your application menu.

 # Making pair files
-The game is kind of useless without pairs to play with.
+The documentation on everything about the game is in the game.

-This section will be done later.
+From the top bar, go to Help -> Help! to see the documentation.

 ## Settings
 There are minimal checks for if a setting value is valid!